 Other Revenues - SFGH recognized \$52.2 million of realignment funding for the year ended June 30, 2016.
 With California electing to implement a state-run Medicaid Expansion afforded by the Affordable Care Act, the State anticipates that counties' costs and responsibilities for the health care services for the indigent population will decrease as much of the population becomes eligible for coverage through Medi-Cal or Covered California.
 Starting July 1, 2013, there is a mechanism that provides for the State to redirect health realignment funds to fund social service programs.
 The redirected amount will be determined according to a formula that takes into account a county's cost and revenue experience and redirects 80% of the savings realized by the county.
 The State predetermined an amount of health realignment to be redirected of \$12 million in FY15-16 for the City and withheld those amounts from health realignment remittances to the City.
-A reconciliation using actual experience will be concluded within two years after June 30, 2015 for FY14-15 and within two years after June 30, 2016 for FY15-16.
+A reconciliation using actual experience will be concluded within two years after June 30, 2016 for FY15-16.